 Step 1: Choose one component.
 Don't try to assess all 22 at once.
 Pick one that you suspect is a growth area.
 For example, Component 3b: Using Questioning and Discussion Techniques.

 Step 3: Record one lesson.
 Use a phone propped on your desk or ask a colleague to observe for 15 minutes.
 Count the number of open vs closed questions you ask.
 Note how many seconds you wait after asking a question.
-Count how many different pupils contribute.
+Count how many different learners contribute.
 This gives you data, not impressions.

 Step 4: Rate yourself honestly.
 Most teachers find they are Proficient in their strongest areas and Basic in one or two areas they haven't thought about.
 This is normal and expected.
 The point is not to achieve Distinguished everywhere; it is to have a clear, specific target for growth.